IuliiaKonovalova/python_madlibs/README.md

 1. Add function which converts verb from input into an infinitive form.

-1. Add function which assigns the correct pronoun in the madlib string.
+1. Add function which assigns the correct pronoun in the madlib formatted string.

 1. Add function which checks whether the noun is countable or not, and transform the noun into plural form if it is countable.